raspberrypilearning/recruiting-volunteers/en/step_1.md

 --- /task ---

-The motivations of new volunteers to your Dojo may be similar or very different to your own.
+The motivations of new volunteers may be similar or very different to your own.

 --- task ---